LLNL/sundials/doc/shared/sunadjoint/SUNAdjointCheckpointScheme.rst

 .. c:enumerator:: SUNDATAIOMODE_INMEM

-   The IO mode for data that is stored in addressible random access memory.
+   The IO mode for data that is stored in addressable random access memory.
    The location of the memory (e.g., CPU or GPU) is not specified by this mode.